15 Best Places to See Autumn in Seoul (+ Hidden Gems)

 Seonyudo Park is a hidden gem in Seoul, and I’m so glad I came across it.

-This park sits on an island in the middle of Han River and is especially beautiful during autumn.
+This park sits on an island in the middle of Han River and is especially vibrant and worth visiting during autumn.

 You’ll see plenty of diverse flora and trees throughout the whole park, as well as benches and resting areas.